 The online discussion group can be accessed at http://groups.google.com/group/smtworkfam?hl=en

 There are no requirements for membership; simply attend our meetings at annual SMT meetings to participate.

 The group organizes themed discussions at SMT meetings to raise awareness of work-family conflicts in academia, and strives to make SMT meetings more family-friendly.
-The group also maintains a bibliography of items of relating to Work and Family issues, offers a mentoring service, hosts a discussion list, publishes survey results, and hosts a document of recommendations for faculty and administrators.
+The group also maintains a bibliography (below) of items of relating to Work and Family issues, offers a mentoring service, hosts a discussion list, publishes survey results, and hosts a document of recommendations for faculty and administrators.

 Panel on advocacy in higher education with presentations by Nancy Rogers, Grievance Chair for the FSU Chapter of the United Faculty of Florida; Jennifer Harding, FSU graduate student; and Stephen Lett, PhD graduate from University of Michigan.
 Topics included living wage and contracts for graduate students, childcare arrangements and maternity leave, adjunct faculty issues, and working with union representatives.

 WorkFam Interview Initiative Reports (Robin Attas, Ben Baker, Jeanne Bamberger, Daniel Barolsky, Inessa Bazayev, Clare Eng, Cynthia Folio, Patricia Hall, Mary Hansen-Murdock, Kim Loeffert, Rachel Lumsden, Yonatan Malin, Catherine Mayes, Matthew McDonald, Janna Saslaw, Rachel Short, Paula Telesco)